Dowwie/Dowwie/README.md

 Hi!
 I'm Darin.

-I've spent many years navigating unfamiliar territory, acquiring the skills and expertise required to take on huge challenges.
+I've spent many years navigating unfamiliar territory, acquiring the skills and expertise that are useful for taking on huge challenges.
 I do not seek comfortable, familiar opportunities that I am good at but those of great challenge, opportunity, and growth.
 I am the founder of a real-estate/property tech venture that I’d love to talk with you about!
 We can build the future together, with Rust and Python!

 My dog's name is Denali.
 She's a german wirehaired pointer.